 Everyone loves a good story and Halloween is a great time of the year to tell silly or scary stories.
-Inspire your kids (or students) with our Halloween story telling prompts – a fun Halloween activity for kids of all ages.
+We have shared many different story writing prompts for kids over the years and this spooky collection is so much fun!
+Inspire your kids (or students) with our Halloween story writing and storytelling prompts – a fun Halloween activity for kids of all ages.

 Recently, when I climbed into my daughter’s bed to tell her a bedtime story I started to make up a Halloween story.
 She loved the story I told.
 I realized that if I found telling a silly and spooky Halloween story fun, then I was sure that my daughter would enjoy it too.